 How to identify a scam, phishing websites, and fraud?

-When it comes to scams, you usually can notice patterns: emails saying that you have won the lottery or that a person in distress needs money urgently.
-Those emails usually come from people you do not know or pretend to come from a friend or service you actually use, like SpectroCoin.
+When it comes to scams, you can usually notice patterns: emails saying that you have won the lottery or that a person in distress needs money urgently.
+These emails usually come from people you do not know or pretend to come from a friend or a service you actually use, like SpectroCoin.

-Scam, however, is an avoidable issue and you can protect yourself from these situations.
+Scam, however, is an avoidable issue and you can protect yourself from such situations.
 When it comes to emails, always check the identity of the sender.
-Even though the sender, for example, is named SpectroCoin, review the actual email address as it can tell a different story (i. e. sender’s name – SpectroCoin; email – [email protected]).
+Even though the sender’s name is, for example, SpectroCoin, review the actual email address as it can tell a different story (i. e. the sender’s name – SpectroCoin; email – [email protected]).

-Scammers especially tend to use general email domains such as @gmail.com rather than custom ones like SpectroCoin’s – @spectrocoin.com.
-The reason behind these phishing attempts is to obtain your personal information in order to gain access to your accounts and funds.
+Scammers especially tend to use generic email domains such as @gmail.com rather than custom ones like SpectroCoin’s – @spectrocoin.com.
+The reason behind these phishing attempts is to obtain your personal information in order to gain access to your accounts and assets.

 Some signs of an email sent by a fraudster are: